-My medical abortion experience was awful by Charlotte
+My medical abortion experience was awful

 I was 21 in my second year at University when I found out I was pregnant.
 Due to being in the middle of my studies my boyfriend and I would need to have a termination.
 I went for the medical abortion and the experience was awful [more stories about medical abortion].

 The scan picture was placed in front of me

 I went to the clinic and was seen by the nurse.
 I had the scan of my womb and the nurse printed the pictures out and placed them on the table right in front of me.
 I had the termination at 6 weeks but the picture showed the shape of a baby.
 Up until then I was told all it would be was cells but that information was wrong.